kyleu/boilerplay/doc/src/main/paradox/monitor/actors.md

 Akka actors can be instrumented with metrics by extending `InstrumentedActor`.

-By uncommenting `` in `application.conf`, actor message flows can be visualized with `akka-visual-mailbox-visualization`.
+By uncommenting `# default-mailbox.mailbox-type` in `application.conf`, actor message flows can be visualized with `akka-visual-mailbox-visualization`.
 To enable this, run the following:

 ```docker run -ti --rm -p 8080:8080 -p 60009:60009/udp ouven/akka-visual-mailbox-visualization```